womanonrails/womanonrails.com/_i18n/en/_posts/2016-04-10-git-rebase.md

 ---
 layout: post
 title: Git Rebase
-description: How can you do rebase?
+description: How can you do git rebase?
 headline: My code is getting worse, please send more chocolate
 categories: [environment, git, tools]
 tags: [git, tools]